 - P2P – peer-to-peer networks can also be considered as distributed human/computing systems; they help to establish very efficient distribution of any digital content over the internet by sharing storage capacities and bandwidth of connected computers

-SoundExpert, in this sense, helps to unite hearing abilities of millions of people for evaluating perceived audio quality of various sound equipment and technologies.
+SoundExpert, in this sense, helps to unite tiny efforts of people for evaluating audio quality of various sound equipment and technologies.